Repositioning the home of social change as a vanguard of democracy

 Tomorrow

-We developed a north star: “change starts here” an invitation to anyone to use the platform’s power to enact direct democracy.
+To bring this to life, we developed a creative north star: change starts here—an invitation for anyone to use the platform to participate in everyday democracy.

-We leveraged change.org’s existing distinctive assets while reimagining their expression for contemporary audiences.
-The core concept, "the starting point," uses the dot in "change.org" as a symbol of action and possibility, creating a cohesive global identity.
+We built on Change.org’s distinctive assets while reimagining their expression for today.
+The core concept, "the starting point," uses the dot in "change.org" as a symbol of action and possibility, forming a cohesive global identity.

 The rebrand creates an iconic image.
-We executed this across a range of surfaces, with brand, communication and product designers working together collaboratively to ensure the brand was coherent and distinctive across every touchpoint.
+We executed this across a range of surfaces, with brand, communication, and product designers working together to ensure consistency and clarity.

 Get in touch